Shuki Levy: Saban Entertainment

-While living in Paris, he met businessman and musician Haim Saban, with the two becoming close friends and frequent collaborators.
+While living in Paris, he met businessman and musician Haim Saban, with the two becoming friends and collaborators.
 In an interview, Levy recalled "Haim said, 'We'll be co-composer.
 You do the composing, I'll do the deals.'
 I figured, 'Great.
 Brothers.'
 That was the last business conversation we had for many years.
 We were partners.
 We never had a written agreement.
 It was all verbal."
-They eventually moved to Los Angeles and founded Saban Entertainment, a production company responsible for numerous animated shows and Japanese adaptions, such as Digimon, X-Men, Spider-Man and Power Rangers.
+They eventually moved to Los Angeles and founded Saban Entertainment, a production company responsible for animated shows and Japanese adaptions, such as Digimon, X-Men: The Animated Series, Spider-Man: The Animated Series, and Power Rangers.
 The company was sold to The Walt Disney Company by the end of 2001.

-During the 1980s and 1990s, he was noted for composing a large volume of television music; according to BMI's music publishing database, he has written a combined total of 3,928 themes, background scores and songs.
-In a 1998 investigation by The Hollywood Reporter, it was revealed that many of these compositions were ghostwritten by other composers, in order for Levy and Haim Saban to gain control of all publishing rights and music royalty revenue.
+During the 1980s and 1990s, he composed television music; according to BMI's music publishing database, he has written a combined total of 4,210 themes, background scores and songs.
+In a 1998 investigation by The Hollywood Reporter, it was alleged that many of these compositions were ghostwritten by other composers, in order for Levy and Haim Saban to gain control of all publishing rights and music royalty revenue.

-On October 3, 2013, Shuki Levy started working on a TV show he created called Tribe Of The Wild which was originally set for a 2014 release, but got delayed to 2015 instead.
-Levy also signed a first-look production deal with Relativity Media to oversee worldwide distribution, finance and production for Levy's content in the children's and family space, Tribe Of The Wild was the first show under the deal.
+Post-Saban Entertainment projects

+The first project Levy worked on following the dissolution of Saban Entertainment was Itty Bitty HeartBeats, a 2003 animated children's DVD.
+In 2009, he also directed and composed music for the live action film Aussie and Ted's Great Adventure.
+The film was co-written with his wife Tori Avey, and featured his daughter Jordan in one of the roles.

 Personal life

-In 1977, Levy was married to Miss USA 1970 and actress Deborah Shelton (Dallas), with whom he has a daughter, Tamara (born 1981).
-He was also in a relationship with television actress Sarah Brown (General Hospital), with whom he has a second daughter, Jordan (born 1998).
+In 1977, Levy was married to Miss USA 1970 and actress Deborah Shelton (Dallas), with whom he has a daughter.
+Shelton went on to appear in the 1982 horror film Blood Tide, which was one of the first film and television projects Levy composed for.
+He was also in a relationship with television actress Sarah Brown (General Hospital), with whom he has a second daughter.
+When they started dating in 1994, Brown was only 19 years old and 27 years younger than Levy.
+At that point, he was also secretly engaged to another actress named Shell Danielson, and still married to Shelton.
+Levy remained in a secret relationship with Danielson even after Brown moved in with him, and also remained married to Shelton until early 2000, nearly two years after Brown's daughter was born.
+Brown and Levy split in 2000, with Brown accusing him of spying on her over the next few years.
+Levy is currently married to food blogger Tori Avey, who he met in the early 2000s.
+Levy has owned properties in both California and Miami.